Leonard's 37 points lead Spurs by Grizzlies 96-82 - News 12 Now

 TIP-INS

-Spurs: LaMarcus Aldridge has scored in double figures in all 12 playoff games with the Spurs.
-He became the fifth player since 2006 to score 1,000 points in his first 46 playoff games, joining Stephen Curry, Kevin Durant, James Harden and Russell Westbrook. … Danny Green has 162 3-pointers in the postseason, passing Bruce Bowen (161) for second in franchise history behind Manu Ginobili’s 309. … San Antonio coach Gregg Popovich has 160 postseason victories, which is third in league history behind Phil Jackson (229) and Pat Riley (171).
+Spurs: LaMarcus Aldridge has scored in double figures in each of his 12 playoff games with the Spurs.
+He became the fifth player since 2006 to score 1,000 points in his first 46 playoff games, joining Stephen Curry, Kevin Durant, James Harden and Russell Westbrook. … Danny Green has 162 3-pointers in the postseason, passing Bruce Bowen (161) for second in franchise history behind Manu Ginobili’s 309. … Popovich has 160 postseason victories, which is third in league history behind Phil Jackson (229) and Pat Riley (171).

 PATIENTLY WAITING

-Memphis forward Tony Allen remains out with a right calf injury and Memphis coach David Fizdale is still unsure if Allen will return in the opening round.
+Memphis forward Tony Allen remains out with a right calf injury, and Fizdale is still unsure if Allen will return in the opening round.